 Member, RI Black & Latino Legislative Caucus

 Anastasia P. Williams (D) represents District 9 in Providence.
-Representative Williams has served her district since first being elected in November 1992.
-She serves on the House Committee on Labor and is also a member of the House Municipal Government and Housing Committee, the House Oversight Committee and the House Rules Committee.
+She has served her district since first being elected in November 1992.
+She is the chairwoman of the House Committee on Labor and is also a member of the House Municipal Government and Housing Committee, the House Oversight Committee and the House Rules Committee.
 She is also a member of the RI Black & Latino Caucus.